 - Est. 2020 -

-Thanks for stopping by to see what we're all about here at Apple Acres Farm.
+Well hello!
+Glad you stopped by to see what we're all about here at Apple Acres Farm.

 The idea of starting a small-scale, regenerative family farm was slow to germinate but really took root after finding almost 14 acres of amazing land just minutes from downtown Houghton.
 Most people wouldn't look at our mostly wooded and sloping piece of land dominated by ridges and swales and think "what perfect farming land".
 We however, are not your typical farmers!